tux78/SOAR/README.md

 - experts
 - outputs

-Keep in mind that additional (new) bots have to be added to the following file as well;
+Keep in mind that additional (new) bots have to be added to the following file as well:
 ```
 # vi ./dev_intelmq/intelmq/bots/BOTS
 ```